 Beyond that, there's not a lot that marks out the LG G6 from the rest of the competition – and that's a pretty good thing.

-It’s interesting that some early reviews of this preview build have called the LG G6 a 'return to form' - apart from perhaps the LG G2, the brand hasn’t had a stellar flagship device for years.
+It’s interesting that some reviews have called the LG G6 a 'return to form' - apart from perhaps the LG G2, the brand hasn’t had a stellar flagship device for years.
 Rather, it feels more like a ‘finally understanding what users actually want in a phone’.

 LG G6 price and release date